Ray: I’m Ray.

 Kandace: It’s like a big family show here.

-SAY HELLO-OH-OH-OH TO ROYAL COFFEE IMPORTERS
+SAY HELLO-OH-OH-OH TO ROYAL COFFEE

 Ray: Right.
 Make more of a full story of coffee, I guess.
 Starts with these importers.